 - In the case of qualified exemptions, confirming or denying would itself disclose exempted information.

 There is no obligation on the School to comply with vexatious requests.
-A vexatious request is one which is designed to cause inconvenience, harassment or expense rather than to obtain information, and would require a substantial diversion of resources or would otherwise undermine the work of the school.
-This however does not provide an excuse for bad records management.
+A vexatious request is one that is designed to cause inconvenience, harassment or expense rather than to obtain information, and would require a substantial diversion of resources or would otherwise undermine the work of the school.
+However, this does not provide an excuse for bad records management.

 If a request would cost less than the threshold, then the school can only charge for the cost of informing the applicant whether the information is held, and communicating the information to the applicant (e.g. photocopying, printing and postage costs).

 When calculating costs/threshold, the School can take account of the staff costs/time in determining whether the information is held by the School, locating and retrieving the information, and extracting the information from other documents.
 The School will not take account of the costs involved with considering whether information is exempt under the Act.

 If a request would cost more than the appropriate limit, (£450) the school can turn the request down, answer and charge a fee or answer and waive the fee.

 If the School are going to charge they will send the enquirer a fees notice.
 The School do not have to comply with the request until the fee has been paid.
 More details on fees can be found on the ICO website.

 If planning to turn down a request for cost reasons, or charge a high fee, you should contact the applicant in advance to discuss whether they would prefer the scope of the request to be modified so that, for example, it would cost less than the appropriate limit.